Devyani-Lambhate/W-NET/README.md

     https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-sea-level-global?tab=overview
  2. Run Download_data/SSH_nc_to_colormap.py

-#Training
+# Training
-For training the model Run train.py
+For training the model run train.py
     train.py uses load_data.py to load the data. loss.py file constains differnt loss function used for training.
 Models contains different models used for ablation studies.

-#Test
+# Test
- 4. Run Test/test.py
+For testing run Test/test.py
     test.py gives the final test accuracy and it saves the overlapping ground-truth and perdicted images for a better visual inference.
 It also finds and prints the number of detected warm and cold eddies.

 #Further Evaluation